 UNIQUE BRAND-THEMED ILLUSTRATIONS

 A simple website design is simpler to maintain.
 No heavy forms or plugins to update.
-Less applications means less HTTPS requests, which helps the site load faster and improves user experience and your conversion rate.
+Fewer applications mean less HTTPS requests, which helps the site load faster and improves user experience and your conversion rate.

 To embrace the minimalist attitude and engineer simplicity, brands need to focus on the problems they solve, not the services they offer.